Nelson, New Zealand: Localities

-Nelson is known for its great lakes, hikes and walks surrounding the town, the most popular being the Abel Tasman Coast Track, Abel Tasman National Park, and Heaphy Track.
-These tracks are also known for recreational activities.
-There are many huts and camping grounds in all three tracks for availability to stay in.
-There are places to fish, hunt and observe nature within the National Parks and Lakes.

 Climate

 Nelson has a temperate oceanic climate (Cfb), with cool winters and warm summers.
 Nelson has rainfall evenly distributed throughout the year and has fewer frosts due to the highly marine geography of New Zealand.
 Winter is the stormiest time, where gales and storms are more common.
 Nelson has one of the sunniest climates of all major New Zealand centres, earning the nickname 'Sunny Nelson' with an annual average total of over 2400 hours of sunshine.
 The highest recorded temperature in Nelson is 36.3 °C, the lowest -6.6 °C.